putaojuice/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Add Delete Task Feature (Ivor)
 #### Proposed Implementation
 The proposed delete task feature is facilitated by `DeleteTaskCommand`.
-It extends `Command` and make use of a new model `TaskList` and `Task`.
+It extends `Command` and makes use of a new model `TaskList` and `Task`.
 The `TaskList` model consists of an `ArrayList<Task>` to store the `Task`.
-The `DeleteTaskCommand` also has a `DeleteTaskCommandParser` to do the logical parsing of user's input.
+The `DeleteTaskCommand` also has a `DeleteTaskCommandParser` to do the logical parsing of the user's input.
 Additionally, this feature implements the following operations:

 * `DeleteTaskCommand#execute()` — Executes the command.
 * `DeleteTaskCommandParser#parse()` — Make sense of the user's input and returns an `DeleteTaskCommand` object.